 University students: 5% (upon presentation of the university registration booklet)

-Course package: If you have signed up for two or more courses, you are eligible for a 10% discount on any courses purchased after the first one.
+Course package: If you have signed up for two or more courses, you are eligible for a 10% reduction on any courses purchased after the first one.

 A certificate of attendance will be issued upon request at the end of the course, provided that you have attended at least 6 of the 7 lessons.